stefanbuttigieg/ehdsexplorer/README.md

 - [ ] Annotation and note-taking
 - [ ] Collaboration features for teams
 - [ ] Email alerts for implementing act status changes
+- [ ] Plain Language Version of Legal Text - side-by-side to legal text
+- [ ] Sign-up of new users and creation of profiles

 ### Long-term
 - [ ] Multi-language support (all EU languages)